 "Ceramic lamps are very nice.
 So are beer kegs.
 And almost any liquid-filled bottle.
 Chairs and mattresses are impressive, but dull."

-The opening credits for SCTV include a montage of people defenestrating their TVs in rage because the station is on the air.
+- The opening credits for SCTV begins with a montage of people defenestrating their TVs in rage because nothing good is on...until now (the announcer goes, "Tired of ordinary television?
+Don't touch that dial!
+SCTV is now on the air!").
 Buildings the TVs were thrown out of include high-rises, suburban tract houses, mansions, and a grass hut (probably referencing the African nation of Togo, a running joke on the show).

 Mike: That I did not expect.